-Muscle ImbalanceThe relationship between the tone or strength and length of the muscles around a joint is known as muscle balance.
-When examining an athlete we need to assess stationary and dynamic strength and length.
-Muscles can be divided into two types: mobilisers and stabilisers.
-These two groups of muscles have quite different characteristics.
+Muscle BalanceThe relationship between the muscle's strength and length around a joint is known as muscle balance.
+When examining an athlete, we must assess static and dynamic muscle balance (Kemp & Boynes 2000)[1].

 |